tam17aki/speech-synth/README.md

 speech-synth
 ============

-HMM-based Text-to-Speech API for Emacs.
+A wrapper for Flite+hts_engine and Open JTalk.